*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 Real Estate investing has never been more accessible by the average joe investor.

-With the release of new investment regulations over the last 5 years, new real estate investing platforms have emerged.
+With the release of new investment regulations over the last 5 years, new real estate investing platforms have emerged with lower barriers to entry.

-In this post, we would like to review and compare two trendy real estate investing platforms; Fundrise vs Roofstock.
+In this post, we will review and compare two trendy real estate investing platforms: Fundrise vs Roofstock.

 Both of these real estate investing platforms allow you to potentially invest with a few clicks on your keyboard or smartphone.
 Here are the differences likely to matter to you the most!